 They extract what they think is important, and break down the triple-helix collagen protein molecules in the interest of making it easier for us to consume.
 Now we have hydrolysed collagen, and then they turn this form of collagen into a supplement.
 Hydrolysed collagen is easier to absorb.

 In summary, hydrolysed collagen is processed collagen which is extracted from animals.
 Irrespective of which animal the collagen comes from, structurally the collagen is the same.
 15

 On the flip side, marine vegetables are packed full of collagen-stimulating constituents and lots of minerals that the body needs.
 This makes drinking collagen for skin health Vegan-friendly and accessible.

 Can Cosmetics Replace Collagen?

-Personally, I think that there is a lot of great marketing that goes on behind the products to make us believe that expensive cosmetics are going to solve your problems.
+Personally, I think that there is a lot of great marketing that goes on behind the products to make us believe that expensive cosmetics are going to solve our problems.
 Lots of fancy words and beautiful images are creatively used to help convince the Consumer.

 Hopefully, the product they recommend contains retinoids, Vitamin C, glycolic acid, amino acids, and copper peptides.
 After that, the treatment for skin concerns becomes rather expensive.
 From various types of laser treatment to lead lights.

-Vegan Collagen Sources
+Vegan Collagen Stimulant Sources

 - Tobacco leaves